 Greenhouse Gas Emissions by Sector

 Ireland's emissions profile has changed considerably since 1990, with the contribution from transport more than doubling and the share from agriculture reducing since 1998.
-Agriculture is the largest source of emissions, representing 33 per cent of total national emissions in 2014.
-The transport and energy industries sectors represent 19.5 and 19.1 per cent respectively, of total greenhouse gas emissions in 2014.
-The transport sector has been the fastest growing source of greenhouse gas emissions, showing a 121 per cent increase between 1990 and 2014.
+Agriculture is the largest source of emissions, representing 33 per cent of total national emissions in 2015.
+Both the transport and energy industries sectors represent 19.7 per cent each, of total greenhouse gas emissions in 2015.
+The transport sector has been the fastest growing source of greenhouse gas emissions, showing a 130 per cent increase between 1990 and 2015.

 GHG Emissions Projections to 2020